whria78/modelderm_rcnn_api/README.md

 # Contact Information
-If you do not want your images to be stored (due to IRB regulations, for example), please contact Han Seung Seog (whria78@gmail.com).
+If you do not want your images to be stored due to IRB regulations, please contact Han Seung Seog (whria78@gmail.com).

 # Citation